MikhailSorokin/Assignment-4---Mikhail-Sorokin-and-Ruoyu-Lei/DOCUMENTATION.md

 - Animate the selected material.
 This function iterates through every material and move them up and back down.
 It's implemented by translating using a 3D vector, which is (0,0,z).
 X and Y remains the same all the time and we change z to move it along the z axis.

-To use this function, you only need to right click "animate material" onces and each material will move up and down.
+NOTICE: to save time, we set key "6" to be the shortcut of this function, so you can keep pressing 6 to call this function and enter to omit the message box.
 This function finishes when all 8 materials have been iterated.

 ![foo](img/animate_material.png)